Lesson 4 Learning Objectives:

 So far, you have just looked at the simplest kind of argument: a main claim supported by a single premise.
 But most arguments have more than one premise – that’s what makes them interesting!

-There are several basic argument structure types, which we will introduce to you one at a time in this lesson and in lesson 5.
+There are several basic argument structure types, which we will introduce to you one at a time.
 These basic structure types can then be combined to make all the complex and interesting arguments that the world has to offer!

 Let’s start with independent premises.